dimitri-nicolo/calico/master/reference/essentials/policy-editor.md

 The authorization model for policies uses the [tier]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/tier.md) each policy belongs to as an additional layer of authorization.
-To perform any operation on a policy, the user must be allowed to "get" the tier that policy is in (or will be created in).
+To perform any operation on a policy, the user must be allowed to `GET` the tier that policy is in (or will be created in).
 The operation must still be authorized on the policy in the normal way in addition to this check.